ibm-messaging/mq-metric-samples/cp4i/README.md

-# Monitoring metrics in Red Hat OpenShift
+# Monitoring metrics in Cloud Pak for Integration
-This directory contains sample files that demonstrate how to deploy the Prometheus monitor to gather metrics in a Red Hat OpenShift / Cloud Pak for Integration deployment.
+This directory contains sample files that show how to deploy the Prometheus monitor to expose queue metrics for a queue manager running in a Cloud Pak for Integration deployment on Red Hat OpenShift.

+The MQ Certified Container that comes in the Cloud Pak for Integration emits a range of [queue manager (server) scope metrics](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=containers-metrics-published-by-mq-certified) but does not currently offer an option to publish information about queues or topics, so use of an additional Prometheus monitor pod as shown below allows queue (and topic) metrics to be published to Prometheus for consumption by OpenShift monitoring tools.

-The basic steps to do this are as follows;
+The steps to do this are as follows;

 ```
 # Build the Prometheus monitor container as normal